swennemans/building-your-own-reactjs/02-building_basic_vdom/06-mighty-components.md

-# Mighty Components
+# The Mighty Component 🏋

 Till know we've kept a strict mapping between our `vDOM` and `DOM`, meaning we've used `vElements` and `vTexts`.
-Even though it's pretty cool that we can construct our UI this way, we only created a static UI.
+Even though it's pretty cool that we can construct our UI this way, we've kept it static.
 How would we update our UI and keep state?
 The answer is `Components`.
-Components are like `vNodes` but then with superpowers!
+Components are like `vNodes` but with superpowers!

 Well, sort of because you will see that **we** selectably define these extra powers.
 The practical difference with other `vNodes` is that instead of directly returning it's contents, we explicitly define a function,